-One constant for the series will be its executive producers, which includes Pizzolatto, Saulnier, season 1 stars Harrelson and McConaughey, and first-season director Cary Joji Fukunaga (who won a Primetime Emmy Award for his work on the series).
+One constant for the series will be its executive producers, whio include Pizzolatto, Saulnier, season 1 stars Woody Harrelson and Matthew McConaughey, and first-season director Cary Joji Fukunaga (who won a Primetime Emmy Award for his work on the series).

 A new setting, a new story